cfe-lab/MiCall/CONTRIBUTING.md

     matches the version you used in QAI.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
-7. Upgrade the scripts and docker image in your local Kive server.
+7. Rebuild the Singularity image, and upload it to your local Kive server.
     Process the microtest data.
-7. Upgrade the scripts and docker image in the Kive test server, and record the id of the new pipelines.
-You might find the Kive project's `dump_pipeline.py` and `upload_pipeline.py` scripts helpful.
-They are in the `utils` folder.
+7. Upload the Singularity image to the Kive test server, and record the ids of the new apps.
 8. Process all the samples from test_samples.csv on the Kive test server, and run the micall_watcher service on a VirtualBox.
 Use the `release_test_*.py` scripts to compare the results of the new release with the previous version.
 Get the comparison signed off to begin the release process.
-8. Upgrade the scripts and docker image in the main Kive server, and record the id of the new pipelines.
+8. Upload the Singularity image to the main Kive server, and record the id of the new apps.
 8. Stop the micall_watcher service on the main Kive server after you check that it's not processing any important runs.